FINANCIAL AID RATE81%

 Admission Requirements & Details

 The admissions information below may give you an idea of the candidates George Washington University accepts.
-The details may include application requirements and recommendations, SAT/ACT scores of accepted students, as well as any college credits that may be transferred.
-This information can be used to have a better understanding of your chances of getting into GWU.
+The details may include application requirements and recommendations, as well as any college credits that may be transferred.

 College Credits Accepted

 - Dual Credits

 - AP Course Credits

 The total student enrollment at George Washington University is about 28,000, with undergraduate students making up about 45% of the total student population and graduate students making up the rest.

 The items listed below are for informational purposes only and may not represent current tuition, fees, and expenses.

 - Annual tuition estimates are between $54,000-$65,000 for both state residents and nonresidents